GiovenPosa/RecommendationSystems/README.md

 | Doesnt show vairability in results | Noticeable stability of the model during testing |
 | Might overfit to that specific test set | Less liekly to overfit on multiple folds |

-*Notes: Some considerations I need to test include: testing with different fold metrics; compare standard deviation of RSMEs across folds, use other metrics for recommendation like 'time-stamp', 'genre', etc; and improve the current dataset.
+*Note: Some considerations I need to test include: testing with different fold metrics; compare standard deviation of RSMEs across folds, use other metrics for recommendation like 'time-stamp', 'genre', etc; and improve the current dataset.*